-Range represents another issue that the EV market is dealing with.
-In this case, Tesla wins by far, since most other options can only go for around 200 kilometres.
-Consumers are in need of higher ranges, if EVs are to replace traditional combustion cars.
+The range represents another issue that the EV market is dealing with.
+In this case, Tesla wins by far, and the competition looks too far away.
+Consumers are in need of higher ranges if EVs are to replace traditional combustion cars.

 As a result, battery tech sees extensive R&D, creating new innovation potential.
 By 2050, future technology will likely facilitate a world where EVs are the norm.

-In terms of actual purchase prices for EVs, 2019 will not bring a huge decrease.
-Yet, consumers can expect a gradual price decline, which is also essential for worldwide adoption.
+Regarding actual EV purchase prices, 2022 will not bring a considerable decrease.
+Yet, consumers can expect a gradual decline in price, which is also essential for worldwide adoption.
 With luck, government incentives will continue.

 Last but not least, recharging stations are still few and far between – especially when compared to the number of gas stations.
 However, more and more charging points are popping up throughout the world.
 As market demand grows, the infrastructure will surely improve.

 A Renaissance for self-driving cars also seems to be around the corner.
 Future technology trends indicate an increased interest and developmental effort.
 Waymo, a subsidiary of Google, rolled out its autonomous test vehicles just two years ago.
 Today they already own the first commercial driverless taxi service.
 The US legislation is duly adapting to this situation and already defining additional clauses in their traffic laws for self-driving cars.

 In a word, the automotive industry is looking at a cleaner, safer, and smarter future.